Path-Check/safeplaces-backend-lib/README.md

 yarn add @pathcheck/safeplaces-server
 ```

-Once installed, create an `app.js` file at the root level and drop the following code into it.
+Once installed, create an `app.js` file at the root level and add the following:

 ```
 const path = require('path');